dieter-wilhelm/apdl/apdl-readme.txt

 language of the FEA (Finite Element Analysis) suite Ansys (ANalysis SYStem, registered TM https://www.ansys.com).

-APDL-Mode (formerly ANSYS-Mode) represents, in conjunction with the GNU-Emacs editor, an advanced APDL environment with features like keyword completion, code templates, solver communication (GNU-Linux only), license reporting, dedicated keybindings, etc.
+The APDL package (formerly APDL-Mode) represents, in conjunction with the GNU-Emacs editor, an advanced APDL environment with features like keyword completion, code templates, solver communication (GNU-Linux only), license reporting, dedicated keybindings, etc.

-Nowadays - with the advent of modern GUIs - I find APDL-Mode also useful for studying solver (.dat) files which were created by WorkBench.
-Likewise for writing WorkBench `Command' snippets and inspecting longer snippets from other sources.
-Accessing swiftly the Ansys APDL reference documentation alone is worth using APDL-Mode!

 ------------------------------
 First usage:

-Please type `M-x apdl' to open a buffer under APDL-Mode.
-From this buffer you can investigate the menu entries `APDL' and `Ansys' and testing some APDL code.
+Please type `M-x apdl' to open an Emacs window (aka. buffer) under APDL-Mode.
+From this buffer you can investigate the menu entries `APDL' and `MAPDL' and trying some APDL code.
+E.g. typing `aplot' and the shortcut `C-c C-b' Emacs is immediately opening its Ansys MAPDL documentation in a Browser!

-The APDL-Mode help you'll find with typing `C-c C-h' together with a brief tutorial.
+Further help you will will find with typing `C-c C-h' including an introductory tutorial.